My name is Amélie (you might know the French film?) which comes from the root word ‘Amal’ that means energy and effort.

-I am a Registered Prenatal Yoga Teacher (RPYT®) and Registered Yoga Teacher (RYT®) with the international professional association Yoga Alliance as well as Yoga Australia.
-I teach regular group classes in studios and with private students but also volunteer in the community whenever I can.
+I teach regular group classes in studios (currently Studio Arise in Chatswood) and with private students but also volunteer in the community whenever I can.

-When the Australian Doula College (ADC) launched a new training in conjunction with the renowned Jivamukti and Prenatal Yoga teacher, Katie Manitsas, I jumped on the occasion.
-For the first time in Australia, it offered the combination of a full Doula Certification with a Prenatal & Postnatal Yoga Teacher Training.
-The ADC offers the most comprehensive, only peer-reviewed and Government accredited Doula Training in Australia (soon offering for the first time worldwide a Certificate IV course!).
+When the Australian Doula College (ADC) launched a face-to-face training with its founder Renee Adair in conjunction with the renowned Jivamukti and Prenatal Yoga teacher, Katie Manitsas, I jumped on the occasion.
+For the first time in Australia, it offered the combination of a full Doula Certification with a Prenatal Yoga Teacher Training.
+The ADC offers the most comprehensive, only peer-reviewed Doula Training in Australia, that is also now government accredited, a first worldwide!

-I went to the legendary Jane Hardwicke Collings’ Shamanic Pregnancy and Birth Workshop (School of Shamanic Womancraft) to bring back the focus on honouring this transformative rite of passage in a woman’s life.
+I went to the legendary Jane Hardwicke-Collings for her Shamanic Pregnancy and Birth Workshop (School of Shamanic Womancraft) to bring back the focus on honouring this transformative rite of passage in a woman’s life.

-In 2019, I am also taking up a new challenge and going o back to school to study a Counselling Diploma with the AIPC (Australian Institute of Professional Counsellors), as it is such an important tool and skill when working with fellow humans, especially during this transforming time that is a baby’s arrival.
+In 2019, I also took up a new challenge, going back to school to study a Counselling Diploma with the AIPC (Australian Institute of Professional Counsellors), specialising to become a perinatal counsellor.